 The best places to eat in Colorado aren’t necessarily the ones that appear on every online blog or list; sometimes they’re the ones you discover while exploring a neighborhood in Denver or chatting with a local on a chairlift while hitting the ski slopes.
 There are more than 11,000 eating and drinking establishments in the state of Colorado, and with the ever-growing population of the state, that’s a number that is certain to increase with time.
 For locals and visitors alike, this means that there is a practically endless number of options available when deciding where to go for breakfast, lunch, or dinner.

 With an abundance of rooftop bars and patio seating to accommodate the year-round sunshine in Colorado, as well as a huge variety of swanky, creative, or intimate dining rooms, everyone eating out in Colorado will find something to suit their tastes - and their taste buds.
-Historic hotel eateries, relaxed family restaurants, classic greasy spoon diners, and loud, hole in the wall food joints are all within easy reach, and each has something unique to offer its guests.
+Historic hotel eateries, quaint coffee shops, classic greasy spoon diners, and loud, hole in the wall food joints are all within easy reach, and each has something unique to offer its guests.

 Colorado is known for a number of dishes, drinks, and specialties that are unique to The Centennial state.
 From produce to meats, here are a few delicacies that everyone - whether a tourist or native Coloradan - should add to their list of things to try while in Colorado.